-Tenure: less than 1 year
+Tenure: 1 year

-Mr. Klein is a member of Athora's Audit and Transactions Committee.
-He is currently an executive vice president and chief financial officer of Athene, where he is responsible for overseeing financial management, including enterprise finance, reporting, tax, actuarial and internal audit functions, and develops and executes strategic operating decisions.
+Mr. Klein is a member of Athora's Audit and Transactions Committees.
+He is currently executive vice president and chief financial officer of Athene.
 He also serves as a director of several of Athene's insurance subsidiaries.
-Prior to joining Athene in 2015, Martin was with Genworth Financial, most recently served as executive vice president & chief financial officer, and also served as Genworth's acting president and chief executive officer.
-Previously, he was managing director at Barclays, and with Lehman Brothers and Zurich Insurance Group before that.
+Prior to joining Athene in 2015, Martin served at Genworth Financial, most recently as executive vice president and chief financial officer, and, prior to that, as Genworth's acting president and chief executive officer.
+Previously, he was managing director at Barclays and, before that, at Lehman Brothers and Zurich Insurance Group.